Macrometacorp/docs/docs/photoniq/prerendering/prefetching/index.md

 ---
 sidebar_position: 1
-title: Monitor Prerendering
+title: Manage Prefetching
 ---

-Macrometa provides options so that you can monitor the status and activity of Prerendering either in the web console or using API endpoints.
+Macrometa provides options so that you can monitor the status and activity of prefetching either in the web console or using API endpoints, and you can configure prefetching jobs.

 <DocCardList />